 Top Baits: Jigs, pork baits and plastic worms.

 No reason to be on the water at the break of day.
 If anything, later in the day may be the most active for fishing shallow as these areas warm from the sun.
 Smallmouth are less active in cold water, so move your bait in a slow, easy to catch manner.
 Fish shallow feeding areas first.
 But if they are not shallow concentrate on deeper structure.
 "Deep" depends on the overall depth of the lake you are fishing.
 In some lakes you may need to go as deep as 60 feet while others seldom hold fish below 45 feet.
-Smallmouth also suspend in open water just outside the structure they use.
+They often suspend in open water just outside the structure they use.

 Smallies can be found in a variety of temperature-range fisheries, from northern lakes that freeze over in winter, to lakes in the southwestern deserts that may attain surface temperatures in the nineties during summer.
 In some older lakes where largemouth fishing has deteriorated, smallmouth have been introduced with some success.
 In some of these cases the smallmouth have flourished - particularly in waters where stripers have depleted the largemouth population.

-Find smallmouth fishing by state.
+Find bass fishing by state.